What DecIQ® is built on

 Start with the decision that keeps coming back.

-In every environment examined, the governance gap appeared in the same location.
+In every environment examined, the operational gap appeared in the same location.
 The first step to addressing it is naming the decision that keeps returning.